kaste/SublimeLinter-contrib-quick-linter-js/README.md

 SublimeLinter must be installed in order to use this plugin.
 Install via [Package Control](https://packagecontrol.io) or `git clone` as usual.

-Ensure that a `quick-lint-js` is actually installed somewhere on your system.
+Ensure that `quick-lint-js` is actually installed somewhere on your system.
 For example,

 ```
 $ winget install quick-lint-js